238x1a4279-crypto/Smartbridge-Internship-Smart-lender-Project/README.md

 ---

-📸 Application Screenshot

-Add screenshots of your application here to showcase the user interface and prediction results.

----

 🎓 Internship

 This project was successfully developed as part of the SmartBridge Internship Program, demonstrating the practical implementation of Machine Learning and Flask in building a Loan Approval Prediction System.